bhuwanbkt/project_quiz/README.md

 # Project Manangement Flashcard Quiz

-This is a self-contained **flashcard-style quiz** focused on **Data Mining** concepts.
+This is a self-contained **flashcard-style quiz** focused on **Project Manangement** concepts.
 The project is built using a single HTML file that includes embedded JavaScript and CSS.
 It runs entirely in your browser — no setup or installation required.

 ## File Included